 As a parent, deciding whether to start your child on ADHD medication is not simple.
 You want them to focus, succeed in school, and feel confident, but those late-night Google searches can be overwhelming.
 You see headlines about “stunted growth” and “delayed development,” and suddenly, the prescription ADHD medicine feels like a heavy burden.

 In my 15 years of clinical diagnostic experience, the most common question families ask is: Does ADHD medication delay growth or affect puberty in children?
-This concern is understandable, especially when treatment may continue for several years during critical developmental stages.

 Does ADHD Medication Delay Growth or Puberty?
 (Quick Answer)